wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 ### Prioritize

-Choosing how we handle defects in-house is bound to business needs.
-Priorities can alter, but here's a few suggestion to start:

-1. Issues picked up by crawlers and found using automated tools are often easy to handle and fix to protect the organization from lawsuits and improve sites' ranking.
-2. Legal implications pages (e.g., privacy policy, nutritional information, GDRP pages).
-3. High traffic pages (e.g., homepage, landing/login/campaign pages).

-As for a gradual increase, WCAG defines three levels of conformance (A, AA, AAA) an organization may adopt.
+WCAG defines three levels of conformance (A, AA, AAA) an organization may adopt.
 Most countries' laws require UX to comply with at least the first level (A).

-Nonetheless, we can cherry-pick on specific features, go the extra mile, and opt-in to higher levels.
+Your company can start with level A and work your way up to higher levels.

 Product teams should include [accessibility targets](https://www.ibm.com/able/toolkit/plan/release#establishing-the-accessibility-scope-for-the-release) in each release.
-Each team member takes on specific tasks to ensure they set up the product for success.
+Each team member should take on specific tasks to ensure they set up the product for success.
 This process  will result in improved, sustainable accessibility.

 Remember, every feature you make more accessible improves the experience for some users.
 You don't have to solve it all at once to improve.

 ### Tooling

-You can use automated tools, such as tests, linters, browser addons, and IDE plugins to aid with reporting identified violations.
+You can use automated tools, such as tests, linters, browser addons, and IDE plugins to help find accessibility problems.

-At Vonage, we [maintain a library](https://github.com/Vonage/vivid) (Vivid) where organization-wide engineers can enjoy the benefits of UI-based components built from the ground up to meet WCAG success criteria.
+At Vonage, we [maintain a library](https://github.com/Vonage/vivid) (Vivid) so our engineers can enjoy the benefits of UI-based components built from the ground up to meet WCAG's success criteria.

-Vonage's Vivid web UI library helps you integrate the library across Vonage products makes it easy to handle violations in a single codebase and meet required standards.
+Vonage's Vivid web UI library helps you integrate the library across Vonage products and makes it easy to handle violations in a single codebase.

 Here are a few other tools you may find helpful.